 Otis William Kelly, 1869 – 1937

 Otis married Miss Annie McGuire on May 29, 1897.
-With her, Otis had 8 children: Lloyd “Otis” Drexler, Richard Leigh, Carroll Vincent, James Emmet, Mervin Francis, Katherine Rose, Gordon Philip, and Margaret Elise.
+Together they had eight children: Lloyd “Otis” Drexler, Richard Leigh, Carroll Vincent, James Emmet, Mervin Francis, Katherine Rose, Gordon Philip, and Margaret Elise.
 Otis and Annie raised their children in San Francisco.
 This photo depicts Otis in his older years.
 There is only one photo of Otis as an infant, and none of him during his childhood.
-Otis Kelley’s grandchildren and great grandchildren are the only descendants left of the William and Eliza Kelley family.
-Many are still living in the San Francisco Bay Area.
+Otis Kelley’s grandchildren and great-grandchildren are the only surviving descendants of the William and Eliza Kelley family.
+Many reside in the San Francisco Bay Area.